frederickjames/SP-5-V3/Modifications/README.md

 ---

-##ABL
+## Automatic Bed Leveling and Probing

 The knockoff kind of BL Touch that the Klipper documentation warns you about.
 It doesn't resond to the self test or some of the other diagnostic stuff, but it works.
+You can see the setup in [the config file](//Klipper%20Config/printer.cfg).
 Print [this crappy mount if you want](Touch Mount.3mf).
 I may redesign later, but probably only if this one breaks or I take off the useless metal shroud it's attached to (more likely).

 - [3D Touch](https://www.amazon.com/dp/B09M9V8Y4Y "trust me, bro.")

 ---

-##Springs
+## Springs

 Probably not necessary, but I like them and they are cheap.
 I did have to make [some little spacers](SiliconeBedMountSpacers "put them on the bottom") to go under the Silicone springs becasue they were not tall enough.